Skip navigation Jump to main navigation Jump to main navigation

 **Applications for Summer 2025 are now open - Deadline to submit is 2/19/25.
 This is a fieldwork clinic course that explores environmental sustainability through peacebuilding and implementation of the Sustainable Development Goals.
 Students will explore how SDG 16 (Peace, Justice, & Strong Institutions) enables better social and environmental outcomes in work to pursue other related SDGs in the context of Japan.
 This course will be held in partnership with Hiroshima University and will take place on their campus and in adjacent field sites.
 During this course, students will engage with public, private, and civil society groups working on environmental management and sustainability.
 Students will share the classrooms and field visits with students from Hiroshima University, allowing participants to have a rich local experience and to exchange knowledge and practice through cross-cultural perspectives.
 Lectures and some field visits will be accompanied by local experts, peacebuilders, and Hiroshima University faculty.

-**Applications are not required, but seating is limited - Registration opens via SSOL on 03/04/25.
+**Applications are not required, but seating is limited - Registration opens via Vergil on 03/03/26.
 This is an intensive fieldwork course in NYC with a focus on the role of social justice in conflict resolution analysis and practice.
 The seminar will explore the historical and theoretical intersections between the fields of social justice and conflict resolution.
 Using New York City as a living case study, the course will blend academic inquiry with experiential learning to offer students an in-depth understanding of how these fields intersect in theory and practice, emphasizing the unique challenges and opportunities present in NYC.
 Students will visit a selection NYC-based social justice organizations, enabling them to: observe firsthand the work of social justice organizations and movements; engage in discussions with activists, organizers, leaders and practitioners; and reflect on the interplay between theory and practice.

-- Saturday, June 21st, from 9:00am-5:00pm (NYC fieldwork locations)
+• Saturday, June 20, 2026, from 9:00am-5:00pm